paulhibbitts/published-markdown-files/leap-into-open-publishing-standalone-guide.md

 ☐ Replace placeholder text with your content
 ☐ Update headings to match your topic
 ☐ Add your own images (upload to /images folder)
-☐ Customize visual styles using the Web Page Builder
+☐ Customize visual styles using the Web Page Builder or URL parameters
 ```

 **Structure Modifications:**
 ```
 ☐ Add new .md pages by copying existing ones
-☐ Reorder page content to fit your flow
+☐ Reorder page content to fit your purposes
 ☐ Remove .md pages you don't need
+☐ Update the list of site pages in the Sidebar
 ```

 ### Challenge 5 Review